MasterGroosha/my-id-bot/README.md

 * Your user ID (when asked in inline mode or in private chat with any message);
 * Group/supergroup ID (when added to that group or with /id command);
 * Channel ID (when message forwarded from channel to one-to-one chat with bot);
+* Supergroup ID (when message forwarded from anonymous group admin);
 * Sticker ID (they can be re-used with any bot);
 * Group to supergroup migrate information (both old and new ID).